Lviv vs. Berlin: The Beauty of Art Nouveau

 This is a well-preserved example of an upper-middle-class apartment building from the turn of the century.
 It was built by the architects Hans Toebelmann and Henry Gross as part of an ensemble of four residential houses.
 The facade is lavishly decorated with balconies, bay windows, and copper domes.

 The initial layout had two luxurious 11-room apartments on each floor, but nowadays they are divided into smaller ones.

 Together with Segal’s House, this building is one of the first Secession residential estates in the city.
 It was constructed by architects Kedzierski & Ulam for merchant Jozef Haussmann who owned the previous building at the same address.
 The building is decorated with colored tiles, lyre-shaped cartouches, and patterned railings.

 This magnificent house was built by Hermann Heider in the neo-Renaissance style with a colossal gable fronton, golden mosaics, and massive bay windows.
 Apartments in this house were up to 400 square meters large!

 🇺🇦 Lviv: House Kniazia Romana 6 (1912–1913)

-This building is a unique example of the transition between Modern and Modernist architecture.
-It combines the motifs of Jugendstil, neo-Gothic, and Secession and was designed by architect Adolf Piller as a residential estate for merchants Stadtmüller and Czudzak.
+This building is a unique example of a transition between Art Nouveau and Modernism.
+It combines the Secession and neo-Gothic motifs and was designed by architect Adolf Piller as a residential estate for merchants Stadtmüller and Czudzak.
 Today it houses the Lviv State Regional Radio and Lviv Regional Broadcasting Center.

 Chapter 7.
 Beautiful theatres